Round() Round() is a built-in function available with python. It will return you a float number that...

-In this PyQT tutorial, you will learn:
+In this PyQt5 tutorial, you will learn:

-Here, are Important features of PyQt:
+Here are important features of PyQt:

 These features can be combined to create advanced UIs as well as standalone applications.
 A lot of major companies across all industries use Qt.
 Some examples are LG, Mercedes, AMD, Panasonic, Harman, etc.

 PyQt is available in two editions, PyQt4 and PyQt5.
 PyQt4 provides glue code for binding 4.x and 5.x versions of the Qt framework while PyQt5 provides a binding for only the 5.x versions.
 As a result, PyQt5 is not backward compatible with the deprecated modules of the older version.
-In this tutorial, PyQt5 will be used for the demonstration of examples.
+In this Qt GUI tutorial, PyQt5 will be used for the demonstration of examples.
 Apart from these two versions,

 Riverbank Computing also provides PyQt3D—the python bindings for the Qt3D framework.
 Qt3D is an application framework used to create real-time simulation systems with 2D/3D rendering.